AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 # tr
 `tr` is for "translate".
 It is useful for changing single characters to another character, and more often I end up using it to change special characters to other special characters (when `sed` is problematic).

 For example, when you export a table from Excel as a tab-delimited file, it does it with odd characters for the end of a line.
 Normally, unix-like systems interpret a `\n` as the end of a line.
 But Excel for some reason exports things with `\r` instead.
 We can see this if we run `less` on an Excel exported file.
 We have one of these in our working directory, called "example_gene_annotations_excel_exported.txt".
-If we run the `less` command on that, we'll get only one "line" returned:
+If we run the `less -S` command on that file, we'll get only one "line" returned:

 <center><img src="{{ site.url }}/images/excel_exp.png"></center>